craftcms/docs/docs/.artifacts/cms/5.x/categories.md

 | [afterPopulate](#afterpopulate)             | Performs any post-population processing on elements.
 | [ancestorDist](#ancestordist)               | Narrows the query results to only categories that are up to a certain distance away from the category specified by [ancestorOf](#ancestorof).
 | [ancestorOf](#ancestorof)                   | Narrows the query results to only categories that are ancestors of another category in its structure.
+| [andNotRelatedTo](#andnotrelatedto)         | Narrows the query results to only categories that are not related to certain other elements.
 | [andRelatedTo](#andrelatedto)               | Narrows the query results to only categories that are related to certain other elements.
 | [asArray](#asarray)                         | Causes the query to return matching categories as arrays of data, rather than [Category](craft5:craft\elements\Category) objects.
 | [cache](#cache)                             | Enables query cache for this Query.